survival/donation-system/README.md

 ## Tests

-You need to set your environment with a `STRIPE_API_KEY` variable equal to a valid Stripe API key before running the tests.
+You need to set your environment with a `STRIPE_API_KEY` variable equal to a valid Stripe API private test key before running the tests.
 For example:

 ```bash
 export STRIPE_API_KEY=blah